 Tackling Rough Sleeping in Belfast: Street Needs Audit

-In the past the Housing Executive and partner organisations regularly monitored rough sleeping in Belfast and found that the number of people sleeping in the streets on any given night was in single figures.
+The Housing Executive and partner organisations have regularly monitored rough sleeping in Belfast.
+In past years it was found that the number of people sleeping on the streets on any given night was in single figures.

-In recent years, however, there has been a growing visibility of people on the streets of Belfast city centre.
+In recent years, however, a growing number of people can be found sleeping rough on the streets of Belfast city centre.

-Last year the Housing Executive commissioned a Street Needs Audit which was delivered in partnership with the Welcome Centre, Depaul and Belfast City Centre Management to understand the reality of street homelessness and rough sleeping in Belfast.
-This piece of work will form the basis of comparative analysis in the future.
+In 2015/16, the Housing Executive in partnership with The Welcome Organisation, Depaul and Belfast City Centre Management commissioned a Street Needs Audit to understand the reality of street homelessness and rough sleeping in Belfast.

 The purpose of the Street Audit was to: